Where votes are still being counted

 Virginia

 Democratic Sen. Mark R. Warner is ahead in Virginia and has a good chance of capturing the hundreds of thousands of outstanding ballots in suburban areas, even though most of them are not in heavily Democratic Northern Virginia.
+Live Virginia results.

 |Actual votes